v0d/colorstrip/README.md

 - If color extraction fails for a frame, a default gray color (`#808080`) is used.
 - The script assumes the input file exists and is readable.
 It will exit with an error if the file is not found or if the wrong number of arguments is provided.

----

-Let me know if you'd like this turned into a `man`-style help page too!